Ten Questions covering the fundamental protection under FERPA for students at Santa Clara University and the Jesuit School of Theology at Berkeley.

 If a student prefers not to have any information released to anyone, the student must complete a non-disclosure form and submit it to the Office of the Registrar.
 Request for non-disclosure may be filed with Office of the Registrar duing the registration period and throughout the academic year.
 Once filed, the request remains in effect just prior to the Fall term of the following academic year.
 Requests for non-disclosure by students in their last term of enrollment at SCU remain in effect until cancelled in writing by the student.

-10. How can a student challenge the content of their education records?
+10. How can a student challenge the content of his or her education records?

-FERPA grants students the right to seek amendment to their education records if the student believes the record to be inaccurate, misleading, or in violation of their privacy rights.
+FERPA grants students the right to seek amendment to their education records if the students believe the records to be inaccurate, misleading, or in violation of their privacy rights.
 Requests for amendment must follow these steps:

 - A student must request in writing that the University Registrar or other custodian of records amend a record.
 The student must identify the part of the record to be amended and explain why the student believes the record to be inaccurate, misleading, or in violation of the student's rights.
 Santa Clara University may comply with the request or it may decide not to comply.
 If the university decides not to comply, the student will be notified in writing of the decision and advised of his or her right to a hearing to challenge the decision.
 If the university decides that the information is inaccurate, misleading, or in violation of the student's rights, it will amend the record and notify the student in writing that the record has been amended.